meelivyas11/StudentGradeRecordingSystem/README.md

  - As a system user, run `Oracle_SGRS_DB_Creation.sql` script in the repository to create SGRS schema and its tables
  - Connect to the `SGRS` connection and execute the script `TRIGGERS.sql`
  - Update the port number in the connenction url (`DB_CONNECTION_URL`) in your DBUtils.java file present at  `SGRSApp\src\main\java\sgrs\DataProvider` location inside `StudentGradeRecordingSystem` repository
+ - Clean and build the Maven project again (see steps in "Environment Setup"

 # How do I use it?
  - Create a maven build using `tomcat:run -X` goal